hugocotoflorez/cnotes/README.md

 ### Set options

-To set options you have to unary-or option values:
+To set options you have to binary-or option values:
 `foo(1, 2, OPT1 | OPT2 | OPT3);` this way you are
 passing this 3 options to options param.

+Also you can add an option to a variable using
+`opt |= OPT1`.

 ### Check for options